-Suquamish, Puyallup Tribes shutting down casino to contain spread of coronavirus, more casino closures expected
+Suquamish, Puyallup, Tulalip tribes shutting down casinos to slow spread of coronavirus

-To protect their people and the public from the coronavirus outbreak, the Suquamish and Puyallup tribes announced Monday afternoon they are closing their casino operations for two weeks.
+To protect their people and the public from the coronavirus outbreak, the Suquamish, Puyallup, and Tulalip tribes announced Monday afternoon they are shutting down their casino operations for two weeks.
 More casino closures around Western Washington are expected.

-The decision comes after progressive actions by Gov. Jay Inslee, King County Executive Dow Constantine and others to shut down schools, further reduce the size of public gatherings, and even close restaurants and bars, other than for take-out service, as the state scrambles to contain the spread of the coronavirus.
+The decision comes after actions by Gov. Jay Inslee, King County Executive Dow Constantine and others to shut down schools, further reduce the size of public gatherings, and even close restaurants and bars, other than for take-out service, as the state scrambles to contain the spread of the coronavirus.

 For any tribe, the decision is financially painful.
 The tribes’ casinos fund crucial tribal government programs, as well as charitable donations to their surrounding communities.
 From education, health and public safety to cultural programs, courts, elder care, and more.